-B. Property
+C. Property

 - 1. Conduct which results in damage to any property.
 2. Redistributing University furniture.
 3. Unsanitary, cluttered, or obstructive conditions.
-4. Throwing objects from roofs, windows, or balconies. - C. Fire safety violations including, but not limited to, the following: - 1.
+4. Throwing objects from roofs, windows, or balconies. - D. Fire safety violations including, but not limited to, the following: - 1.
 Open flames (from oil lamps, etc.), candles, and incense.
-These are prohibited in any University building (unless with express written permission).

-- 2. Failing to vacate a building during a fire alarm. - D. Smoking (to include vaping) in residence halls, within 50 feet of a residence hall, or in a non-smoking area, as determined by the Office of Residence Life. - E. Failure to abide by the "Quiet Hours" or "Courtesy Hours" policies as stated in the Student Handbook. - F. Visitation violations including, but not limited to, the following: - 1.
-Failing to sign in and/or out of a residence hall, or failure of a guest to sign in/and or out of a residence hall, whether or not the guest is a UMW student. - 2.
-Falsifying sign-in or -out times. - 3.
-Violating visitation hours. - 4.
-Visiting a residence hall, which does not have visitation at the time. - 5.
-Exceeding the allowed number of overnight residence hall visits, as described under "Guest Policies" - G. Sports or related activities in the residence halls. - H. Unauthorized presence on balconies, roofs, or ledges of any University building. - I. Unauthorized entry into (for example, during University breaks) or exit from (for example, through a window or an alarmed door) a residence hall building. - J. Unauthorized possession, duplication or use of keys to any University premises. - K. Misuse of a telephone or a personal communication device, including but not limited to: - 1.
+These are prohibited in any University building (unless with express written permission). - 2.
+Failing to vacate a building during a fire alarm. - E. Smoking (to include vaping) in residence halls, within 50 feet of a residence hall, or in a non-smoking area, as determined by the Office of Residence Life. - F. Failure to abide by the "Quiet Hours" or "Courtesy Hours" policies as stated in the Student Handbook. - G. Visitation violations including, but not limited to, the following: - 1.
+Visiting a residence hall which does not have visitation at the time. - 2.
+Allowing a guest to exceed the allowed number of overnight residence hall visits. - 3.
+Exceeding the allowed number of guests in a residence hall room or apartment at any given time. - H. Sports or related activities in the residence halls. - I. Unauthorized presence on balconies, roofs, or ledges of any University building. - J. Unauthorized possession, duplication or use of keys to any University premises. - K. Misuse of a telephone or a personal communication device, including but not limited to: - 1.
 Unauthorized entry into another individual's telephone or personal communication device to access to its contents, functions, or apps. - 2.
-Unauthorized use of another individual's passcode. - 3.
-Relaying obscene or abusive messages. - L. Other prohibited items and activities. - M. Responsibility for guests. - N. Housing or hosting in a residence hall any animal which could reasonably be described as a pet (exception-aquarium fish). - O. Violation of the University's motor vehicle policies and regulations: - 1.
-Bringing a vehicle to campus without authorization (First-year residential students are not permitted to bring cars to campus). - 2.
-Failing to register a vehicle with Parking Management. - 3.
+Unauthorized use of another individual's passcode. - L. Other prohibited items and activities. - M. Responsibility for guests.
+Hosts may be held accountable, through the conduct system, for the conduct of their non-UMW guests, if the guests' behavior is inconsistent with the UMW's Code of Conduct. - N. Housing or hosting in a residence hall any animal which could reasonably be described as a pet (exception-aquarium fish). - O. Violation of the University's motor vehicle policies and regulations: - 1.
+Bringing a vehicle to campus without authorization (First-year residential students are not permitted to bring cars to campus).

+- 2. Failing to register a vehicle with Parking Management. - 3.
 Transferring a University-issued parking decal without authorization. - 4.
 Other. - P. Obstruction of the free flow of pedestrian or vehicular traffic.